mquangpham575/Uma-Musume-Club-Fan-Tracking/README.md

    ▶️ https://youtu.be/zCEJurLGFRk
-   Watch from 1:59 → 6:50 to generate your Service Account key Then rename the file to credentials.json and place it in the same folder as main.py
+   Watch from 1:59 → 6:50 to generate your Service Account key Then rename the file to credentials.json and place it in the same folder as main.py Make sure to share your target Google Sheet with the service account’s client_email (Editor access).
 4. Open `globals.py` and edit these values if needed:

 ```